-The users are being informed for survey data announcement through the EL.STAT website.
-Statistics must be developed, produced and disseminated in a neutral manner, and that all users must be given equal treatment, in conformity with the statistical principles as set out and further elaborated in the European statistics Code of Practice.
+The users are being informed for survey data announcement through EL.STAT's website.
+Statistics must be developed, produced and disseminated in a neutral manner, so that all users must be given equal treatment, in conformity with the statistical principles as set out and further elaborated in the European Statistics Code of Practice.